Inquiry Question

 Multicellular fungi often grow by producing hair-like structures called mycelia or hyphae - we see them on mouldy bread.

 During asexual reproduction, the fungi produce haploid spores.
 Spores are dispersed by wind and germinate into new mycelia when they land on suitable surfaces.
 When conditions are not favourable, the fungi undergo sexual reproduction.
 The cells of adjacent hyphae will fuse.
-This brings their nuclei together, which then fuse to form the diploid state.
+This brings their nuclei together, fusing to form the diploid state.
 The diploid cells then undergo meiosis to produce haploid daughter cells.
-The haploid cells then become spores to perpetuate the life cycle of the organism.
+The haploid cells then become spores to perpetuate the organism's life cycle.

 Sporulation in multicellular fungi - sexual reproduction